GuildWorks/titech-2023/docs/Bubble2/Bubble2-en.md

 ![](images/2021-11-20-02-24-36.png)

-Rather than defining the individual specified styles as a common style, There is also a way to define the style first, but you can define the style individually It is better to set the specified one as the common style It is easy to work because you can create while checking the image in the design view.
+Rather than defining individually specified styles as a common style, You can define the style first, but you can also define the style individually.
+It is better to set the specified style as a common style.
+It's easy to create because you can check the image in Design View.

 ---

-Now let's apply the defined style to other labels.
+Now, let's apply the defined style to other labels.

 - pet_detail: Name, Birthday, Gender
 - pet_register: Image, Name, Birthday, Gender
 - pet_weight_register: Weight

-It's a little long and time consuming.
+It's a bit much and time consuming.

-If you had separate styles from the beginning, you only had to change the style in one place, so if you come across screen elements with different meanings, you should be conscious of defining styles.
+If you had separated the styles from the beginning, you would only have to change the style in one place, so if you come across screen elements with different meanings, it's a good idea to keep in mind that you should define styles.

 ----